c3lang/c3-web/src/content/blogs/Memory Management.md

 author: "Josh Ring"
 ---

-Memory is one of the most important resources we have to manage as programmers, in this blog we'll be talking about methods of managing dynamic memory allocations on the heap.
+Memory is one of the most important resources we have to manage as programmers.
+In this blog we'll be talking about methods of managing dynamic memory allocations on the heap.

 Let's break that down; Broadly there are two types of memory allocation in your programs, on the stack and on the heap.
 Allocations on the [stack](https://en.wikipedia.org/wiki/Stack_register) are compact and are managed automatically, but they are limited in size.
-The heap by contrast is [manually managed](https://en.wikipedia.org/wiki/Memory_management) and is used for dynamic allocations, which can be much larger and it's organisation is customisable.
+The heap by contrast is [manually managed](https://en.wikipedia.org/wiki/Memory_management) and is used for dynamic allocations, which can be much larger and its organisation is customisable.

 ### Memory Leaks